Desktop / Laptop Client Install and Configure

 Note: More on working with FileWave Boosters in Boosters.

-• Client Password / Confirm - enter a password for the FileWave Admin to connect to the client.
-This does not need to be an administrator password that you are using for that device locally.
+- Client Password / Confirm… - enter a password used by FileWave administrative connections to the client.
+This does not need to be a local administrator password for that device.
 Note: You must provide a password in order for the Remote Control/VNC relay to function.

 Edit Custom Data…

 The custom fields consist of a series of optional Inventory data fields that can be used to provide more detailed information on any Client.
 This information cannot be set in the automated installer, and must be applied manually.
-The information provided will be displayed as part of the Client Info in the Clients pane of the main FileWave Admin window by right-clicking on any client and selecting the Client Info… menu item, as well as in Inventory queries.
+The information provided will be displayed as part of Client Info in the Clients pane of FileWave Central by right-clicking any client and selecting Client Info…, and it can also appear in Inventory Reports (formerly Queries).

 Automating installation with a custom client installer